 - 1 teaspoon Kasuri Methi

-- 2 tablespoon freshly chopped Coriander
+- 2 tablespoon Coriander freshly chopped

-- Tempering: Heat ghee in a heavy bottomed pan.
+- Heat ghee in a heavy bottomed pan.
 Add cumin seeds, asafoetida, fenugreek seeds, mustard seeds, nigella seeds and fennel and let the seeds crackle.

-- Add the rest: Add boiled chickpeas along with potatoes, carrots, cauliflower and salt and cook for two minutes stirring occasionally.
+- Add boiled chickpeas along with potatoes, carrots, cauliflower and salt and cook for two minutes stirring occasionally.
 Add the tomatoes, turmeric and chilli powder and cook for another minute or two.
 Next add the soaked rice and 2 cups of water.
 Also add the garam masala and crushed kasuri methi.
 Give this a quick stir.